 CAMPAGNOLO 12 SPEED

-As an official CAMPAGNOLO PRO SHOP, the new rim-brake 12 Speed groupsets are available from Super Domestique now.
+The new Campagnolo 12 Speed groupsets are available from Super Domestique now.

-The feedback on the road and in the workshop is hugely positive.
+The feedback on the road and in the workshop has been hugely positive.

 Gear-shifting is smoother, quieter and requires a lot less lever-throw.